z976686281/ScriptableRenderPipeline/com.unity.render-pipelines.lightweight/Documentation~/faq.md

 # Frequently asked questions
-In this section, we’ve tried to answer some frequently asked questions about the Lightweight Render Pipeline (LWRP).
+This section answers some frequently asked questions about the Lightweight Render Pipeline (LWRP).
 These questions come from the [General Graphics](https://forum.unity.com/forums/general-graphics.76/) section on our forums, from the [Unity Discord](https://discord.gg/unity) channel, and from our support teams.
-We’ll do our best to update this with new questions as they arise.

 For information about the High Definition Render Pipeline (HDRP), please see the [HDRP documentation](https://github.com/Unity-Technologies/ScriptableRenderPipeline/wiki/High-Definition-Render-Pipeline-overview).